FOC-framework/FOC-framework.github.io/index.rst

 Welcome to FocFramework
 =======================

-FOC is an open source full stack web application framework build using 'java <http://www.java.com/>'_ and 'vaadin <http://www.vaadin.com'_
+FOC is an open source full stack web application framework build using `java <http://www.java.com/>`_ and `vaadin <http://www.vaadin.com`_
-It is free to use under the 'Apache License, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0>'_.
+It is free to use under the `Apache License, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0>`_.

 At startup you have:
 1. User management module